VulcanJS/vulcanjs-cli/README.md

 ## Warning

-This tool is very new and is still under development.
-Use with caution.
-Always commit your code before using any program that modifies it.
+This tool is not maintained anymore, and does not work with the later versions of VulcanJS.

 ## Table of Contents